alf-labs/tangram/web/src/intro/intro.md

 ### Analysis of the Puzzle

 The puzzle shape is an hexagon, with a dimension of 6 "lines" in any given direction.
-Each line is composed of equilateral triangles "cells".
+Each line is composed of equilateral triangle cells.
 Lines have respectively 7, 9, 11, 11, 9, and 7 cells each.
 There are 54 cells total on the board.

 The most basic puzzle piece is a trapezoid composed of 3 cells.
-All the more complex are composed of two of these trapezoids and thus have 6 cells.
+All the more complex pieces are composed of two of these trapezoids and have 6 cells.

 The pieces have different colors:
   * 1 white piece,